aarong/feedme-server-core/README.md

 a `FeedCloseResponse` immediately when a valid `FeedClose` message is received from the client.

+If the feed has already been terminated and the client submits a `FeedClose` message within `options.terminationMs` then no `feedClose` event is emitted and success is returned immediately to the client.

 Arguments passed to the listeners:

 1. `feedCloseRequest` (Object) is a `FeedCloseRequest` object describing the